“The purpose of education is to enable the mind, to fire the imagination, to fortify the will, and to quicken the initiative for life.”

 - Take account of the needs of the whole child – academic, physical, emotional and spiritual

-- Deliver the Irish curriculum, in a creative and integrated way
+- Deliver our academic curriculum, in a creative and integrated way

 - Prioritise age-appropriate learning, adapting its teaching methods to suit the developmental stage of its pupils, as well as their experience of the world

 - Honour and protect the wonder of childhood

 “Preparing for Life” a short film will take you inside the Waldorf School of the Peninsula where the focus is on developing the capacities for creativity, resilience, innovative thinking, and social and emotional intelligence over rote learning.